vbookshelf/Skin-Lesion-Analyzer/README.md

 6. The app does not work in OSX Safari.
 It's best to use the latest version of Chrome.
 When developing Tensorflowjs based apps browser support needs to be kept in mind.

+7. Some image datasets contain images in TIF format.
+Web browsers don't support TIF format.
+Therefore, users will need to submit images in jpg or png format.
+Therefore, when training the model it's important to convert the training images to jpg or png before using them for training.
+If you don't do this then you will find the predictions from the app will not match the predictions from the model - the app predictions will be bad.

+8. Always use cv2 for resizing images and when converting images from TIF to jpg or png.
+This seems to produce the good results when the model is running in the app.
+User submitted images are resized using tf.resizeNearestNeighbor because cv2 cannot be used in the browser.
+It appears that cv2 and tf.resizeNearestNeighbor work in similar ways.

+9. If images need to be normalized or require other pre-processing try to do this inside the model using a lamda layer.
+This means that you will not need to write separate tensorflow.js code in the app to do normalization of user submitted images.